Speer Family: Early years

 Both George Thomas and Lena came from musical families.
 G.T. and Lena began the group to supplement their income, which otherwise came from farming.
 Before them, almost all gospel groups were made up solely of men.
 The Speer Family are considered pioneers in featuring women singers.

 Within two years, the group had become so successful that G.T.
 Speer decided to make the group full-time.
 In the late 1920s, the group established a working relationship with the James David Vaughan Music Company, selling songbooks.
 However, the group's success proved to be insufficient to support two families' budgets.
 In 1925, Logan and Pearl Claborn left the group; Logan returned to his job as a carpenter.
-To fill the void, "Dad" Speer enlisted 5-year-old Brock Speer and 3-year-old Rosa Nell Speer to sing with him and his wife.
+To fill the void, "Dad" Speer enlisted his and Lena's 5-year-old son, Brock Speer, and their 3-year-old daughter, Rosa Nell Speer, to sing with them.
 The group's concerts featured several duet songs by "Dad" and "Mom" Speer, and several songs with Brock singing alto and Rosa Nell singing lead.

 In 1934, "Dad" Speer accepted a full-time job with the Vaughan Music Company.
 This position afforded greater financial security for the family.
-Also in the 1930s, two more siblings, Mary Tom Speer (1925-2014) and Ben Speer (1930-2017), joined the group.
+Also in the mid 1920s/early 1930s, two more siblings, Mary Tom Speer (1925-2014) and Ben Speer (1930-2017), joined the group.

 In 1941, James Vaughan died, and the Speer family left his company.
 During his time at the Vaughan Company, "Dad" Speer wrote or co-wrote more than 600 songs.
 After leaving, they joined the Stamps-Baxter company, a Vaughan competitor, and also became a regular performer on the WSFA radio station.